mattdistefano/scss-training/training.md

 1. Developers author CSS files, using CSS language features only
 2. CSS files are deployed to web server

-Because SCSS requires a compilation step, the workflow is slightly more complicatred:
+Because SCSS requires a compilation step, the workflow is slightly more complicated:

 1. Developers author SCSS files, using CSS and SCSS language features
 2. SCSS files are compiled to pure CSS by build tools